New Programme

 Evaporative Cooling Equipment

-In this certification programme for Evaporative Cooling an Evaporative Cooling Equipment is the device/product ensuring the evaporative cooling in a host system.
+Evaporative Cooling Equipment is the device/product ensuring the evaporative cooling in a host system.

 The evaporative cooling equipment can be: